Version: 2021 August 2

 - Estimates and forecasts that nobody believes and for which nobody is accountable.

-- The norm of having a meeting after the meeting.
+- The norm of the “meeting after the meeting”.

 - Ads that communicate obvious falsehoods, such as McDonalds contributing to athletic greatness.

-In the world of math education, truthfulness, especially the painful, predictive, and accountable type, is not a common practice.
+In the world of math education, truthfulness, especially the painfully predictive and accountable type, is not a common practice.
 The result is in plain sight and I call it The Mathematical Blame Chain TM.